alirezaabbaszadeh/IEEE-FX-Forcasting/docs/developer.md

   provenance for every published table or figure.【F:scripts/reproduce_all.py†L1-L180】
 - When touching legacy prototypes under `v_*`, mirror the behaviour inside `src/` and update `docs/refactor_plan.md` if the consolidation roadmap changes.

+## Prototype archives

+- Treat `v_01` … `v_10` as read-only TensorFlow snapshots.
+Their orchestration
+  scripts (`Run.py`, `MainClass.py`) and helpers live beside the defaults under each directory and rely on local CSV assets that are no longer bundled in the cleaned root repository.【F:v_01/MainClass.py†L1-L120】【F:v_10/Run.py†L1-L120】
+- Document any change to a prototype in `docs/REPOSITORY_CLEANUP.md` so the archive ledger and active `src/` implementation stay consistent.
+Mirror fixes back into the PyTorch stack before merging so CI continues to rely solely on the consolidated code path.【F:docs/REPOSITORY_CLEANUP.md†L1-L69】